Updated 18 November 2024

-If you are an executor of a Will or you are seeking to become an administrator of an estate where the deceased left no Will, it is important to be aware of the probate office fees associated with applying for a Grant of Probate or Letters of Administration.
+If you are an executor or a Will, or you are seeking to become an administrator of an estate where the deceased left no Will, it is important to be aware of the probate office fees associated with applying for a Grant of Probate or Letters of Administration.

 This blog explores the probate fees in the Supreme Court of Victoria (‘the Court’) and how they may impact costs associated with making an application for a Grant of Representation.